-When I talk with friends and family about my job as a nurse practitioner for virtuwell.com, I get a lot of questions about how online care works.
+When I talk with friends and family about my job as a nurse practitioner at Virtuwell, I get a lot of questions about how online care works.
 I usually explain that it’s like urgent care, but online.
-Then I give them some examples of what we can help with… pink eye... sinus infections… birth control.
+Then I give them some examples of what we can help with, which includes everything from treating pink eye and sinus infections to providing birth control.

 As soon as I mention birth control, I get even more questions.
 And I love answering them.

-Birth control pills, patches or rings are a safe way to prevent pregnancy and control the timing of your period.
+Birth control pills, patches and rings are safe ways to prevent pregnancy and control the timing of your period.
 And online clinics like virtuwell.com can help you get any of those options conveniently.
 Here are some of the most common questions I hear about getting birth control online.

 Is it safe to get birth control online?

 Yes, we only treat common conditions that are safely diagnosed without an in-person visit.
 We follow the same medical standards shared by clinics and hospitals.

 Do I need to download an app or do a video interview for a birth control appointment?

 No, you’ll answer questions using a smartphone, tablet or a computer.
 This makes it really quick and private.
 The service does not require video or any app downloads.
 If you have questions about your prescriptions, our team of nurse practitioners is available to help.